 Did you know that potatoes are the world’s fourth largest crop?
-They’re preceded only be rice, wheat and maize.
-What a popular food!*
+They’re preceded only by rice, wheat, and maize.
+What a popular food!

-The Souper Tip and that makes this soup delicious in such a short time is…can you guess?
-Potatoes.
+Yes!
+The Souper Tip that makes this soup delicious in such a short time is potatoes.
 But not just any potatoes.
 In this case I’ve used canned potatoes.
-I bet you weren’t expecting that.

 Have you ever had canned potatoes?
 I tend to buy them during hurricane season here in Florida because I know that everyone in my family likes potatoes and they can be eaten straight out of the can.
 They could absolutely be part of sustaining us when the power is off for days.

 That means that I always have a few cans of potatoes in my pantry.
 Once hurricane season is over, I have to find ways to use them.
 And thankfully, that’s easy to do.